chinedu40/enphase_HA_REST_API/README.md

 - Avoid hard-coding tokens — use `sensor.enphase_jwt` dynamically
 - Always validate before PUT requests
-- Tokens expire — ensure your script runs at least every 12 hours
+- Tokens expire — ensure your script runs at least every 15 minutes
 - Use Developer Tools → Services in HA to test your scripts

 ---